tehret/epll/README.txt

 $ ./main_epll --help

 There are 4 mandatory input arguments:
 * -i    : the input image
-* -cmodel: the GMM covariances
-* -wmodel: the GMM weights
+* -model: the GMM models
-* -sigma : the noise level (additive white Gaussian noise, AGWN)
+* -sigma: the noise level (additive white Gaussian noise, AGWN)

 We provide three trained models in the `models/` folder:
 * `gs_original:` GMM for grayscale patches proposed in the work of Zoran and Weiss